 Last year's valuation assets are increased by contributions and reduced by refunds, benefit payments and expenses.
 An amount equal to the assumed investment return for the year is then added.
 Differences between actual return on a market value basis and an assumed return are phased in over a five-year period.
-For the December 31, 2004 valuation, the Funding Value of assets was reset to the Market Value as of January 1, 2004.
-The contribution requirements and benefit values of the Retirement System are calculated by applying actuarial assumption to the benefit provisions and member information furnished, using the actuarial cost method described above.
+The contribution requirements and benefit values of the Retirement System are calculated by applying actuarial assumptions to the benefit provisions and member information furnished, using the actuarial cost method described above.